KE Software

 KE Software is a formerly Australian-owned computer software company based in Manchester, United Kingdom, which specialises in collection management programs for museums, galleries and archives.
-The Axiell Group purchased the firm in 2014.
+The Axiell Group acquired the firm in 2014.

 History

 KE Software had its origins in investigations into electronic systems for managing natural science collections conducted in the late 1970s under a joint program of the University of Melbourne, the then National Museum of Victoria and the Australian Museum, which led to the development of the Titan Database in 1984.
-This evolved into Textpress, and by 2000, the KE EMu database program.
+Much of the credit for the development of the project was due to the work of Martin Hallett of the Museum of Victoria which evolved into Textpress, and by 2000, the KE EMu database program.
 KE Software was bought by Axiell in 2014 and the team merged with the Axiell staff.
 Axiell continues to sell and support EMu.

 Products

 The firm has two main products: the Ke EMu Electronic Museum management system, a collections management system for museums; and Vitalware Vital Records Management System.
 The first version of Ke EMu was launched in 1997 and uses the Texpress database engine with client/server architecture on a Windows or Unix/Linux server.
 Ke Emu is consistent with the Dublin Core / Darwin Core standards for archive and museum catalogue metadata.
 "The company’s clients include the three largest museums in the world.: